mvallim/kubernetes-under-the-hood/documentation/objective.md

 We’ll dive deep into infrastructure concepts (networking, security, high availability, disaster recovery etc), that development teams are often not familiar with, but are definitely required to successfully install Kubernetes from scratch.

-If you have an interest in this subject and want to understand how to setup a Kubernetes cluster in detail, you can’t miss this journey!
+If you're interested in this subject and want to understand how to setup a Kubernetes cluster in detail, you can’t miss this journey!